A family of consistent normally distributed tests for Poissonity: Simulation study

-Initially, given $\alpha=0.05$, the three tests are compared by means of their empirical significance level computed generating $10000$ samples of size $n=20, 50$ from Poisson distributions with $\mu$ varying from $0.5$ to $16$ by $0.2$.
-From Figure \ref{fig:figure2}, it is worth noting that, even for the moderate sample size $n = 20$, the test based on $W_n$ captures the nominal significance level satisfactory for values of $\mu$ smaller than 10, highlighting a rather good speed of convergence to the normal distribution, also confirmed by the empirical level for $n=50.$ The Fisher test shows an empirical significance level very near to the nominal one even for $n = 20$, except when $\mu$ is small.
+Initially, given $\alpha=0.05$, the three tests are compared by means of their empirical significance level computed generating $10000$ samples of size $n=20, 50$ from Poisson distributions with $\mu$ varying from $1$ to $16$ by ${0.5}$.
+From Figure \ref{fig:figure2}, it is worth noting that, even for the moderate sample size $n = 20$, the test based on $W_n$ captures the nominal significance level satisfactory, highlighting a rather good speed of convergence to the normal distribution, also confirmed by the empirical level for $n=50$.
+The Fisher test shows an empirical significance level very close to the nominal one even for $n = 20$, except when $\mu$ is small.
 The test based on $MN_n$, on the contrary, maintains the nominal level of significance rather closely only for $n=50$.